davidpallmann/hashnode-backups/cl4bt64cc0aniq2nv9q3g37e9.md

 # Our Hello, CloudWatch Project

 We will create a simple .NET website and instrument it for logging with the AWS Logging .NET plug-in for ASP .NET Core Logging.
 We'll host our website in AWS App Runner.
-As we use the website, we'll view the logs and metrics in the CloudWatch dashboards.
+As we use the website, we'll view the logs and metrics in CloudWatch.

 ![03-test-aws-browser.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1655065856513/6aS3yqZks.png align="left")